QwenLM/Qwen/FAQ.md

 In our training, we only use `<|endoftext|>` as the separator and padding token.
 You can set bos_id, eos_id, and pad_id to tokenizer.eod_id.
 Learn more about our tokenizer from our documents about the tokenizer.

+## Docker

+#### Download official docker image is very slow

+When downloading our official docker image, you may have a slow download speed due to some network issues.
+You can refer to [Alibaba Cloud Container Image Service](https://help.aliyun.com/zh/acr/user-guide/accelerate-the-pulls-of-docker-official-images) to accelerate the download of official images.